stfalcon-studio/ChatKit/README.md

 # ChatKit for Android

-ChatKit - is a library designed to simplify the development of UI for such a trivial task as chat.
-It have flexible possibilities for styling, customizing and data management
+ChatKit is a library designed to simplify the development of UI for such a trivial task as chat.
+It has flexible possibilities for styling, customizing and data management

 <p align="center">
 <img src="images/HEADER.png">